-The House Crow Corvus splendens has a native range stretching throughout the Indian Subcontinent, including southeastern Iran, Myanmar, Yunnan, Nepal and Sri Lanka, where it is very common in cities, towns and villages.
+The House Crow Corvus splendens has a native range stretching throughout the Indian Subcontinent, including southeastern Iran, Myanmar, Yunnan, Nepal and Sri Lanka, where it is common in cities, towns and villages.
 Over the past century they have spread aboard ships, establishing populations in more than 20 countries bordering the Red Sea, Indian Ocean and its islands, where they have usually reach high numbers and reach pest status.
 Since 1994, a colony has been growing in the Netherlands: the first outside the tropics or subtropics.
-Lone birds have also turned up in over 20 other countries such as Australia, Chile, USA and Europe.
+Lone birds have also turned up in over 20 other countries such as Australia, Brazil, Chile and Europe, and they are breeding in Florida, USA.

-This web site is part of a 25 year old programme to monitoring the continuing world-wide invasion of the House Crow, as well as its status in places where it has already established
+This web site is part of a 30 year long programme to monitoring the continuing world-wide invasion of the House Crow, as well as assessing its status in places where it has already established

 ANY INFORMATION YOU CAN PROVIDE WILL BE INVALUABLE